-Prerequisite: Band experience or director approval.
+Prerequisite: Band experience or summer lessons with the band director and an instrument diagnostic test.
 The band program is designed to promote and direct musical growth, help the members become proficient on their chosen instrument(s), and provide a creative outlet for musical talent.
 Each student has lessons with the band director throughout the school year.
-Middle school band includes grades 6-8, but may vary depending on year, schedules, level of students or class size to allow for 8th grade to participate with high school.
+Middle school band includes grades 6-8, but may vary depending on year, schedules, level of students or class size to allow for 8th grade to participate with the high school band.
 All band members are expected to perform at 3-5 concerts.
-In addition, all grade 7-12 band students are part of the pep band, which performs at approximately 25 sporting events and two parades each year.
-All grade 7-12 band students take part in summer band rehearsals with exceptions to be approved by the band director.
+In addition, all grade 8-12 band students are part of the pep band, which performs at approximately 20 different events throughout the year.
+All grade 8-12 band students take part in summer band rehearsals with exceptions to be approved by the band director.